Holiday Break: "The Grim Reaper" - Nate Boone Craft

 But instead of hustling the streets like he was used to, he and Juram made an elaborate plan to rob the local grocery store, Bilo.

-but they were immediately stopped by a security guard.
+Armed with guns, the boys walked into the grocery store, but they were immediately stopped by a security guard.

-Upon walking into the store, the security guard grabbed Boone, believing that the gun he was holding was only a toy.
+Upon walking into the store, the security guard grabbed Boone, believing that the gun he was holding holding was only a toy.

 But unfortunately for the employee, as the security guard attempted to restrain Boone, he reached inside of his pant pocket, retrieved the gun, and fired it once behind his shoulder, grazing the side of the security guard's face.